Gkao03/Facial_Expression_Synthesis/README.md

 With Beta-VAE and DFC-VAE, the results are better in terms of adding/subtracting attributes from faces using latent vector arithmetic.
 Further improvements include training on higher-resolution images.

 From InterFaceGAN we see that latent attributes can be manipulated, however the assumption that these attributes can be linearly disentangled may be a weak assumption as other features can be altered jointly.
 Observing the example of smile manipulation, we can add/subtract a smile but other factors such as lighting are also altered.

+For GLOW based interpolation, we observe somewhat better results on averaging the attribute vectors from seveal images for some specific latent attributes.
+Despite of training it over 40 different attributes, we observe a disparity in learning all of them explicitly.
+Also, we observed that some closely related attributes, for example: balding is mainly observed in male images so the latent space learnt for balding matches maximally with gender change thus incapable of separating the 2 latent spaces.